joblib/joblib/doc/memory.rst

     ... def func(x):
     ...     print('Running a different func(%s)' % x)

-  As long as you stay in the same session, there are no collisions (in joblib 0.8 and above), altough joblib does warn you that you are doing something dangerous::
+  As long as the same session is used, there are no collisions (in joblib 0.8 and above), altough joblib does warn you that you are doing something dangerous::